liip/RMT/README.md

 ### Option 2: composer global installation

-You can add liip/RMT to you global composer.json and have it available globally for all your projects
+You can add liip/RMT to your global composer.json and have it available globally for all your projects

-Just run following command:
+Just run the following command:

 `composer global require "liip/rmt"`